Pre-trip checklists can save you from forgetting important details. Here are some key items from my travel checklists.

 - If using miles, flights often need to be booked 11 months in advance to get economy reward seats.
-Before booking, I pore over guidebooks and travel forums to craft an itinerary and plan flight routes.
-I prefer to arrive and depart from different cities in order to avoid backtracking.
-This is easily done by booking two one-way reward tickets; they can be with different airlines.
+Before booking, I use guidebooks and travel forums to craft an itinerary and plan flight routes.
+I prefer open-jaw trips: arriving and departing from different cities to avoid backtracking.
+This is easily done by booking two one-way reward tickets.
+They can be with different airlines.

 - Check passport expiration date and visa requirements for the countries I’ll be visiting

 - Research accommodation using guidebooks, TripAdvisor, and Airbnb.
 If going to a popular destination like Japan, book top-rated budget accommodation as soon as possible, since it fills up quickly.

 Three Months Before Trip

 - Survey clothing and gear requirements for the trip and start shopping